Skip to main content

 This is a precursor to an actual Chargeback.
 The Chargeback cycle of Retrieval will not change and there is no financial impact on the Merchant.

-After receiving a Retrieval Dispute stage, follow the options below to respond accordingly:
+After receiving a Retrieval Dispute cycle, follow the options below to respond accordingly:

 Upload Evidence: The Merchant should provide evidence by a pre-determined date given by the Issuer and shown in the Portal.
 Recommended supporting evidence includes, but is not limited to: